Skip to content

 Most packaged bank account travel insurance includes winter sports – but double check your policy documents just in case.
 Some will put limits on winter sports cover– for example, the Co-op won’t cover medical expenses incurred during winter sports if you are over 64.
 Meanwhile Virgin Money only covers winter sports for up to 17 days in total each year.

 When it comes to other sports, some fairly adventurous pastimes might be covered as standard, but adrenaline junkies will usually find that more hazardous activities will be excluded.
 For example, with a NatWest Platinum account you’ll be covered as standard for horse riding (if you wear a helmet), trekking up to 3,000 metres, surfing and parascending over water.
-But you’ll need extra cover for abseiling, bungee jumping and shark diving.
+But you’ll need extra cover for sports like abseiling, bungee jumping and shark diving.

 Rules on covering children vary.
 With Virgin’s M account, there is cover for up to four dependants under 18 either in full-time education or living with you.
 With Lloyds, children must be under 18 or under 24 and in full-time education and must travel with the account holder, their spouse, partner, civil partner or a responsible adult.